 Queen’s University Division of Orthopedic Surgery offers clinical fellowships in a variety of subspecialty areas including upper extremity and microvascular surgery, arthroplasty, spine and trauma.
 One year fellowships are available and successful applicants will participate in academic sessions, research and teaching in addition to clinical responsibilities.
 In general, the fellowships offer some flexibility and can be structured to meet the requirements of the candidate’s anticipated career path.
 Funding is available through the Division of Orthopedic Surgery and Assistant’s Fees.
 Applicants should contact the Clinical Fellowship Director or the individual fellowship preceptor listed below.

 *All Visa-Trainee applicants must apply through the Queen's University Postgraduate Medical Education Office and must have funding through a sponsorship agreement between Queen's University and your funding agency or institution.
-Please note these applications have a deadline of July 31st, the year prior to the start of the Residency Training Prgram.
+Please note these applications have a deadline of July 31st, the year prior to the start of the Fellowship Training Prgram.

 Please note that Visa-Trainee applications which are not submitted through the Queen's University Postgraduate Medical Education Office will not be accepted*

 Assistant Professor, Orthopedic Surgery

 76 Stuart Street

 The fellow will focus on attention and activities on hand, upper extremity, arthroscopy, microsurgery and trauma.
 They will take an active role in teaching of undergraduate students and residents and in research.Please click here for full description

 A large number of primary hip and knee arthroplasty cases are combined with revision cases and non arthroplasty reconstruction to afford the candidate a well rounded clinical experience.
 Resident teaching is an integral part of the fellowship in addition to a research paper suitable for publication.Please click here for full description